I live in the suburbs of Minneapolis, so if I want to go outside, I need to make sure I grab my fleece. Four of them, actually.

 But the flip side of the coin is that D&D danger is actually pretty easy to deal with.
 Every time you kill something, you get the experience, skills, and gear that allow you to kill even more stuff.
 And D&D has a solidly murder-based economy, so…yay?

 As a result, D&D treats death as little more than an inconvenience.
 You can just roll up another another character.

-Reach out to others.
-In my previous day job, I interacted with a lot of folks of the WW II generation and even as I saw them advance into their late 80s or early 90s, for some reason we just think they’ll be around with us forever.
-But as they pass, it’s a reminder of the different reality.
+In my previous day job, I interacted with a lot of folks of the WW II generation.
+Even as I saw them advance into their early 90s, for some reason I just kinda felt like they’d be around with us forever.
+But as they passed, it was a reminder of the different reality.

 But stay hopeful.
 D&D is just a game where death is a mere inconvenience.
 Real life death stings.
 But I promise you that your loved one would want you to continue leveling up at life, so make sure your grieving doesn’t keep you from continuing to adventure.